DenisaPG-11/SMA21-project/README.md

 This app is a prototype for a TODO List Application.

-As a user of this application, you are able to create an account, functionality managed with the Firebase Authentication Database.
+As a user of this application, you are able to create an account, functionality managed with the Firebase Authentication Database ( https://console.firebase.google.com/u/0/project/sma-android-project-todo-list/authentication/users ) .
 If you don't already have an account, you can create a new one.

 After you finished the sign in process, you have a dashboard design as Home Screen, wher you can add all of your task.